Three Bodies of Water: Orcas Island

 “Let’s climb Shiprock.
 Follow me.”

 Shiprock is a massive red rock formation.
 It looms over and around me, blotting out the familiar Manti La Salle range.
 The cobalt sky from yesterday is now a pale gunmetal, vast and unforgiving.
 There are three tiny improbable blooms by my Keds.
 Claret cup cactus.
 On the way to the base I keep tripping and falling and tripping again.
 I can’t get my feet to behave.
 The land that was so magical yesterday feels hostile this morning.
 We are at a steep, menacing incline and I have to crawl.
 Higher and higher still.
 I slip and put my face into the sand to stop.
 It is like an angry horse trying to twitch me off.
 I slip again, slide, slip, but I can’t get purchase, flailing, I can’t hang on, thrashing, panicking, clawing the air, sand falling into my mouth, my shirt, my eyes.
-Jason goes below me to make a step for my feet.
+Greg goes below me to make a step for my feet.
 He is furious.
 The clouds form above us in a dark military formation.
 I am tired and i am cold and I am scared.
 I don’t know if I can move.

 Somehow I have failed a girl test.
 That night we sleep on opposite sides of The Kitchen.